Offer Strategy

 Membership offers are used to enroll clients in monthly membership programs so they can continue to get better results over time.

-Membership offers be presented at any time in the client journey.
-However, we do not recommend using membership offers as a way to attract new clients into your clinic.
+Membership offers can be presented at any time during the client journey.
+However, we do not recommend using membership offers to attract new clients to your clinic.

 Non-Offer Ladder Offers

-In addition to the 4 main offers in the Offer Ladder, there are other offers we use to encourage a number of actions:
+In addition to the 4 main offers in the Offer Ladder, there are other offers we use to encourage some actions:

 • Gift Card Offer: Free $100 gift card for every $300 in gift cards purchased.
 Free $300 value laser treatment when you purchase $600 in gift cards.